A home for street children

 Our children

-Bonanné in the flour store (he had helped carry the sacks)
+Bonanné in the flour store ( he had helped carry the sacks)

 Registration of children at school

-Darock with Justin and Neema.
-The look on Justin’s face has changed so much, he never smiled when he arrived
+Justin’s look has changed so much.
+And he never smiled when he arrived

 Esther